 This led to a number of the areas being discounted or refined.
 At the end of this process, the information was fed into a report entitled "The South East Dorset Strategy", which was published in November 2005.
-The study indicated the potential capacity of each of the proposed development areas, for each of the proposed urban extensions, with these being:
+The study indicated the potential capacity of each of the proposed development areas, for each of the proposed new neighbourhoods, with these being:

-Pardy's Hill, Corfe Mullen Up to 700 dw's Wimborne North Up to 600 dw's Cuthbury, Wimborne Up to 200 dw's Parley Cross, West Parley Up to 900 dw's

-Total Up to 2,400 dwellings
+Pardy's Hill, Corfe Mullen Up to 700 dw's Wimborne North Up to 600 dw's Cuthbury, Wimborne Parley Cross, West Parley Up to 900 dw's Up to 900 dw's Total Up to 2,400 dwellings

-In addition, land at Roeshot Hill in Christchurch was identified for up to 600 dwellings, to accommodate a total of 3,000 new dwellings in urban extensions.
+In addition, land at Roeshot Hill in Christchurch was identified for up to 600 dwellings.
 A further site on the north western side of Ferndown was identified as an employment site (20ha).